 There are many benefits to a K-8 school versus a K-5 or 6-12.
 We’ve always said “kids stay younger longer at Woodland,” but there is so much more to it.
 Yes, we respect childhood and deeply value the environment that allows our students to retain their youthful spirit.
 Beyond that, in our student body, we have a built-in network of mentors and mentees.
 Our middle school students, our eldest, are the school leaders.
 They set the example for our youngest learners.
 Additionally, they guide and inspire in a mutually beneficial exchange, where they take on a leadership role and our youngest have role models.
 Our House System and Buddy Program is a conduit for these relationships and a source of strength at Woodland School.

-Graduating Confident Students
+Graduating Creative, Collaborative, and Confident Students

 At all grade levels, teachers team with both students and parents to ensure each child is challenged, honored, and discovers and nurtures his/her passion.
 Throughout this journey, students are encouraged to take risks and take responsibility for their own learning, discovering their strengths, tackling challenges, and finding their voices.
 What you see in Woodland students is courage to ask questions, confidence to speak up, and compassion to take action and create meaningful change.

-Home to Top-Notch Faculty
+Home to Outstanding Faculty Teaching Quality Curriculum

 Our teachers and administrators have been trained at some of the most preeminent colleges and universities in the country.
 Their teaching experience includes international schools, prominent East Coast independent schools, innovative charter schools, as well as top public and private schools in the area.